 It was during this passion project that James was inspired to not only write about the power of literacy, but also to physically deliver it to those who need it most….
 In the nine years since its inception, The World Is Just a Book Away has built 90 libraries, three of which are mobile.
 At one site in Indonesia, books are delivered by horseback to 10 remote schools atop a volcano.
-This revolutionary approach is affecting meaningful change within some of the world’s most vulnerable communities.
+This revolutionary approach is effecting meaningful change within some of the world’s most vulnerable communities.

 Dr. Louis Weinstein ’68: Sesquicentennial Award